 Generously flour your work surface and turn the dough out onto it.
 Flour the top of the dough.
 Don't be afraid to use too much flour in this step!

-- Use a pastry brush to Brush the melted butter onto the surface of the dough using a pastry brush.
+- Brush the melted butter onto the surface of the dough using a pastry brush.

-- Sprinkle the cinnamon-sugar mixture evenly over the top, leaving a 1/2 inch around the edges bare.
+- Sprinkle the cinnamon-sugar mixture evenly over the top, leaving a ½ inch around the edges.

 - Starting on one side of a long edge, roll the dough into the shape of a log.